Danialprabukj/Data_retrieve_separately_springboot_tableview/README.md

 Xampp -> To start mysql server.
 Heidi sql -> To view the data.
-Table will be Automatically create but we need to enter database in application.yml file.
+Table will be Automatically created but we need to enter database in application.yml file.